cjacker/ch32v003evt_gcc_makefile/README.md

 **NOTE:** ch32v003 is rv32ec, do not use riscv-gcc v12.0 and above now due to the changes of riscv `-march` of gcc.

-**NOTE:** for [nanoCH32V003](https://github.com/wuxx/nanoCH32V003) board from muselab, the led is on PD6, you need modify  main.c in 'User' dir.
+**NOTE:** the default demo codes will toggle PD6 since [nanoCH32V003](https://github.com/wuxx/nanoCH32V003) board from muselab has the led connect to PD6, if your board is different, you need modify main.c in 'User' dir.